-The following is a list of online behaviors that are considered violations of social media policy:
+The following is a list of online behaviors that are considered violations of social media policy and will result in a student being placed on probation and then potentially being dismissed from the program:

-1. It is a HIPAA violation if you mention a patient/client with enough information that the person might be identified.
-This includes posting of images.
+1. It is a HIPAA violation if you mention a patient/client with enough information that the person might be

-- 2. Posting on social media the names, negative comments or criticisms of faculty, staff, or any clinical or university personnel is not acceptable. - 3.
+- identified.
+This includes posting of images. - 2.
+Posting on social media the names, negative comments or criticisms of faculty, staff, or any clinical or university personnel is not acceptable. - 3.
 Display of vulgar language or photographs that imply disrespect for any individual, group because of age, race, gender, ethnicity, sexual orientation or culture.
 Please refer to the Diversity and Inclusion Policy in this handbook.
 Presentation of personal engagement in illegal activities including use of recreational drugs, alcohol or substance abuse. - 4.
 Asking your faculty, clinical instructors, clinical supervisors, or any university or clinical site employee to "friend" you on any social media, while a student in the program.